KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 There are some more language elements to discuss here.
 The `:` symbol tells Forth that we're interested in creating a new word.
 The name of the word follows immediately; in this case `row`, as in row of pixels.

 The stuff between the parentheses is a *comment*; its purpose is to inform the programmer of some relevant information about the word; it has zero effect on the meaning of the Forth program itself.
 In this case, we're illustrating a "stack effect diagram," or more simply, "stack effect."
 This is saying to whoever is reading the code, in a symbolic way, that we're accepting an address `a`, and returning another address `a'`.
 It's not stated in this comment that `a' > a` or that `a' = a+80`, because it's obvious from context what the result should be.
 Reading the line of source, we see that `a'` should be larger than `a` by 80.
-Another reason who know this must be true is because of the context in which we intend on using `row`, namely to affect graphics on the screen.
+Another reason we know this must be true is because of the context in which we intend on using `row`, namely to affect graphics on the screen.
 We'll talk more about stack effects elsewhere.

 `;` tells the compiler when to *stop* the compilation, and identifies the official end of the definition.